This week, we are posting a series about GP Power Tools and what is in each of the modules.

 - #GPPT GP Power Tools: What’s in the Database Tools module?

-You can also download and install the product, NFR (Not for Resale) Keys are available for partners and a 30 day trial is available for customers.
-Please contact my distribution partner, Mekorma, at email@example.com.
+You can also download and install the product, NFR (Not for Resale) Keys are available for partners and a free 30 day trial is available for customers (just install and follow the on screen intructions).
 GP Power Tools can also work with no registration keys if only the sample company is installed.